How to take good notes when studying?

 One of the best things about the technique is that the student can easily enter a deep state of concentration as their attention is divided between the material/lecture and the notes.
 The two sort of interact with each other and build a coherent whole that, at its best, is like a work of art.

-The downside of creative notes is that they can be a little difficult to recall afterwards.
+The downside of creative notes is that they can be a little difficult to recall afterward.

 Whatever your style of note-taking, it’s worth taking them, and even as you’re taking them, keep in mind that they’re meant to be reviewed.
 So try to take notes that make it easy for you to practice recalling the topic.

-You can find out more about how to take good notes in our course Most effective learning techniques.
+You can find out more about how to take good notes in our comprehensive classes on the subject.

 Thank you for reading, and have fun learning!